With Expressway Shootings A Crisis In Chicago Area, Suburban Man Says He Was Narrowly Missed On I-290 In August

 CHICAGO (CBS) — Expressway shootings are becoming so common around Chicago that there are now more than 10 a month on average.

 One of those bullets narrowly missed a northwest suburban man.
-He spoke exclusively to CBS 2 Political Investigator Dana Kozlov about what saved his life.READ MORE: Chicago Weather: Muggy And Warm
+He spoke exclusively to CBS 2 Political Investigator Dana Kozlov about what saved his life.READ MORE: Barry Lee Whelpley, Charged In 1972 Murder Of 15-Year-Old Julie Ann Hanson, Extradited From Minnesota

 “Just a madman, you know, tried to ram the back of my car several times,” the man said.